Things to do in Mykonos away from the beach

 If you're keen to take some time away from the beach crowds, however, let's take a look at some of the hidden gems of Mykonos.

 Is Mykonos calling you this summer?
-Remember to check out the latest deals from the likes of Thomas Cook, which has some fantastic savings on summer holidays to this alluring Greek island.
+Remember to check out the latest deals from the likes of Olympic Holidays* and TUI*, which has some fantastic savings on summer holidays to this alluring Greek island.

 For the view